castmill/castmill/README.md

 # Widgets

-Widgets are the primitives that shows any content on a display.
+Widgets are the primitives that show any content on a display.
 Widgets must be completely isolated from the rest of the system and other primitives.
-If a widgets crashes should not affect the player in any significant way.
+If a widget crashes should not affect the player in any significant way.
 If a widget leaks memory, it will be cleaned when the widget is destroyed.

 Widgets should be self-contained.
 They must cache all the assets they need, as well as their code.
 They must work